 5. Provide a link to your writing portfolio

-You should feature a link to your writing portfolio in the profile or header.
-Your writing samples will heavily impact whether or not prospective employers bring you in for an interview, so you’ll want to make it as easy as possible for them to access your portfolio.
-You should also consider providing a link to your writing samples in the featured section or about section of your LinkedIn profile.
+Feature a link to your writing portfolio in the profile or header.
+Your writing samples will heavily impact whether or not prospective employers bring you in for an interview.
+Make it as easy as possible for them to access your portfolio.
+Also, consider providing a link to your writing samples in the featured section or about section of your LinkedIn profile.

 How To Pick the Best Writer Resume Template